Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Boussinesq-hydrostatic approximation

-Finally, $p_2$ and the \EM{martingale} pressure are determined through a generalisation of the hydrostatic balance, accounting for a part of non-hydrostatic effects by balancing in the vertical momentum equation the {vertical} pressure gradient with buoyancy, stochastic diffusion, corrective drift and stochastic advection of $w$. {We consider a regime where the hydrostatic approximation in the deterministic framework is {only roughly valid} (in other words at the limit of validity), such that a noise with a strong amplitude can break this assumption -- or changing viewpoint, the regime is intermediate and we aim at modelling some weak non-hydrostatic effects through stochastic modelling.} By scaling analysis (weak aspect ratio and noise with strong amplitude), $\dd_tw$ and $\Adv{\bm{u}}{w}$ are neglected while terms associated with the noise are kept. {Indeed, denoting $L^\sigma$ the scale amplitude of $\sdBt$, the advection of $\sdBt$ cannot be neglected if\footnote{If the frame rotation is taken into account, the ratio $R_o/Bu$ Rossby over Burger is additionally involved, but does not change the existence of an intermediary regime.} $L^\sigma/L_{\text{ ref}}\sim 1/(Fr\, D)^2$, with the Froude number $Fr=u_{\text{ ref}}/(N H)$.
-Moreover, stochastic diffusion and drift velocity are important if $(L^\sigma/L_{\text{ ref}})^2\tau/T_{\text{ ref}}\sim 1/(Fr\, D)^2$, with $\tau$ the decorrelation time.} Since $\dd_tw$ is neglected, martingale and time-differentiable terms can then be safely separated, such that the remaining pressure term can be determined by vertical integration through a scheme similar to the one applied in the classical hydrostatic regime:
+The pressure terms $p_2$ and the martingale pressure $\dd p_s^\sigma$ are determined through a generalisation of the hydrostatic balance, which accounts for some of the non-hydrostatic effects by balancing, in the vertical momentum equation, the vertical pressure gradient with buoyancy, stochastic diffusion, corrective drift, and stochastic advection of the vertical velocity component~$w$.

+We consider a regime in which the hydrostatic approximation in the deterministic framework is only marginally valid -- that is, it holds approximately but is close to breaking down.
+In this intermediate regime, sufficiently strong noise can invalidate the hydrostatic assumption.
+From this perspective, the goal is to model weak non-hydrostatic effects via stochastic modelling.
+By scaling analysis (assuming a weak aspect ratio and noise with large amplitude), the terms $\dd_tw$ and the advective term $\Adv{\bm{u}}{w}$ are neglected, while the vertical velocity advection by the noise and the noise-induced terms are retained.
+More precisely, denoting by $L^\sigma$ the characteristic amplitude scale of $\sdBt$, the advection of $\sdBt$ cannot be neglected if\footnote{If the frame rotation is taken into account, the ratio $R_o/Bu$ (Rossby over Burger) is additionally involved, but does not alter the existence of this intermediate regime.} where $Fr=u_{\text{ ref}}/(N H)$ is the Froude number.
+Moreover, stochastic diffusion and drift velocity effects become significant when where $\tau$ denotes the decorrelation time.
+Since $\dd_tw$ is neglected, martingale and time-differentiable terms can be cleanly separated, allowing the remaining pressure terms to be computed by vertical integration similarly to the classical hydrostatic scheme: